chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 **NOTE**: All information and STL's in this directory are experimental.
 This means I cannot guarantee that they won't break something on the printer, including your flex sheet!

+**NOTE:** Printed parts are likely to change without notice or mention

 The series of mounts in this section have been designed to allow mounting of any of the Dragon Burner or Rapid Burner toolheads to the Voron Trident and Voron 2.4

 [![POC Video](images/poc.png)](https://youtu.be/MVF9AVeywRU)